-Housing provision, including affordable housing, is essential in supporting the economy and local services.
 Building new, high quality, healthy and sustainable communities requires careful planning and learning from past experience.
 As well as homes being developed in the right places, with early provision of appropriate infrastructure, it is important that:

-- All homes on new developments are well designed with different tenures and property sizes, are well integrated, are informed by forecast housing need, and are in locations which are relative to jobs and existing communities. - Villages within South Cambridgeshire remain vibrant and sustainable through appropriate development, working with local communities through parish councils and the Local Plan and Neighbourhood Plans. - Where appropriate, some priority for allocation of Social and Affordable Rent homes is given to particular groups of applicants to help create mixed communities.

-- Resources are put in to support new communities to become established, and to support integration between new and existing communities. - Health and wellbeing considerations are taken into account in shaping new communities. - House-building programmes provide wider opportunities for training, skills development and employment amongst local people, to help build community wealth.
+- All homes on new developments are well designed with different tenures well integrated and informed by forecast housing need and the sites location relative to jobs and existing communities. - Where appropriate, some priority for allocation of Social and Affordable Rent homes is given to particular groups of applicants to help create mixed communities. - Resources are put in to support new communities to become established, and to support integration between new and existing communities. - Health and wellbeing considerations are taken into account in shaping new communities. - House-building programmes provide wider opportunities for training, skills development and employment amongst local people, to help build community wealth.